aliakseitu/mini-twitter-api/README.md

 A user should be able to see a list of the messages posted by all the people they follow, in reverse chronological order.

-## Details

-- use JAVA
-- provide some documentation for the API, so that we know how to use it!
-- don't care about registering users: a user is created as soon as they post their first message
-- don't care about user authentication
-- don't care about frontend, only backend
-- don't care about storage: storing everything in memory is fine

-## Submitting

-Place your code on https://github.com.

-## Tips

-Please write your solution provided an easy option to build it and run it on macOS/windows.

-We appreciate people have day jobs and other commitments, so please let us know if you need more time!

-Please do not publish your solution, for example on your blog.